How to build a healthy gut

 "Please pass the silverware and a side of good bugs!"

-The bugs I am speaking of today are actually the bacteria that reside in our gut.
-Yep, each and every one of us has our very own stash of these goodies lining our lower intestines.
+The bugs I am speaking of today are actually the bacteria (microbiome) that reside in our gut.
+Yep, each and every one of us has our very own stash of these goodies lining our lower intestines and throughout our whole body.
 The question is.... is this bacteria working for us or against us?
 Well that depends if you have more good guys or bad guys..

 Meet the crazy bug family.

 Boy are they dysfunctional.

 Scientists now recognize that close to 99% of all our genetic information does not come from our parents or family, it comes from our bugs,, also known as "microbiome” or gut flora.
 These guys are total superstars inside the body since they keep us in optimumal health, but when flora are disturbed or damaged, these benefits can turn around pretty quickly.
 Not just gas, bloating, constipation, or diarrhea, (as if that wasn't enough) but some health professionals are saying it can actually spell the difference between life and death.

 Think of your body as a vessel.
 It's geared for the growth and spread of bugs and microbes found in the gut and elsewhere.
 These bacteria produce B vitamins, vitamin K, enzymes, neurotransmitters (ie serotonin) important amino acids, fatty acids and more.
 So when there is a disruption of flora in the gut whether through diet, antibiotics, medications, alcohol, etc, it allows for the overgrowth of the opposite kind of microbes.
 These predispose us to a whole set of health problems and diseases, like obesity, heart disease, diabetes, digestive disorders, bowel disorders, skin problems, emotional imbalance, and even cancer.
 Gut flora makes up a huge part of the immune system by helping us distinguish between harmless substances and toxins so it makes sense that when we have an imbalance, we get sick.